Conditional agreements

 }

-You can use the Switch app (QA environment only) to create your own events for test purposes.
-First, navigate to Conditional agreements/Requests in the top menu.
-On that page you'll find a button in the top right corner to create manual requests, which will open a dialog:
+You can use the Switch app **(QA environment only)** to create your own events for test purposes.
+First, navigate to `Conditional agreements/Requests` in the top menu.
+On that page, in the top right corner you'll find the `Create manual request` button which when clicked will open the following dialog:

 You can select one or multiple resources to create requests for.
 All created requests will be listed in the table on the page and will be available as OpenADR events.